ryanpeek/canv_aptf/content/about/_index.md

 ---
-description: 'APTF Annual Meetings'
+description: 'APTF Mission'
 featured_image: /images/rabo_A_P1060730.jpg
 title: About
 ---

+The California/Nevada Amphibian Populations Task Force (APTF) provides a collaborative forum to understand and reverse amphibian population declines and to conserve all amphibians in California and Nevada and adjacent areas.

+We do this by facilitating communication among individuals who conduct scientific investigations, manage natural resources, or influence conservation policy.

+The APTF holds an annual meeting to provide participants an opportunity to share new information and to discuss issues of concern.
+Information and ideas are also distributed via an electronic mailing list.
+Participation in the group is effected by joining the mailing list and attending the annual meetings.
+The group is chaired by Dr. David Bradford.

 {{< figure src="/images/IMG_0241.JPG" title="Batrachoseps (Humboldt County)" >}}

-The California/Nevada Working Group seeks to understand and reverse amphibian population declines in California and Nevada, and to provide for the continued existence of both declining and non-declining species.
-A prime objective of the group is to facilitate communication among individuals who conduct scientific investigations, manage natural resources, or influence conservation policy.
-The group holds an annual meeting to present and discuss new information and issues, and distributes information and ideas via an electronic mailing list.
-Participation in the group is effected by joining the mailing list.
-The group is chaired by Dr. David Bradford.